ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Metastatic testicular cancer

-The treatment plan your health care team may recommend is based on many individual factors, including whether the cancer has spread to the brain.
+Your treatment plan is based on many individual factors, including whether the cancer has spread to the brain.
 In addition, LDH levels may be monitored for men with metastatic disease to determine the stage and how long chemotherapy is needed.

 Initial treatment of metastatic testicular cancer is usually chemotherapy except when immediate treatment of the brain is needed, which is rare.
 Chemotherapy typically shrinks the size of such tumors in the brain and may remove them entirely over time.
 If there are any masses remaining after chemotherapy, surgery may be recommended.
 Radiation therapy to treat the spread of testicular cancer to the brain is controversial.
 If immediate treatment of a tumor in the brain is needed due to bleeding or swelling or other issues, then removing the mass surgically is usually preferred if it can be done safely, but radiation therapy may be recommended instead of or in addition to surgery depending on the situation.
 Palliative care will also be important to help relieve symptoms and side effects.